State Income Tax Return - How to File

 - Your Federal Income Tax Return

 - Note: If you earned income in more than one state, you have to file a state tax return for each state.
-Some students tested Turbo Tax for multiple state filings.
+Use care in preparing the state returns and seek help at a Tax Office workshop if you have more than one state return to file.

 To get the State Income Tax Return Form:

-- For Vermont, the form can be found online or papercopies are at the Library.
+For Vermont, the form can be found online .
+Paper copies are no longer available.
 Note: If you earned more than $100 you are required to file a Vermont Tax Return.
 Vermont does offer Free Filing Options for which you might be eligible.
 If you want to do your return on your own, we will have instructions here.
+If you are filing a Vermont return for the first time and you are an international student you must provide additional documents.
+These include: a copy of the first two pages of your passport, a copy of your visa, and a copy of your federal tax return.

-- If yo cannot file by the April due date, most states require you to mail an extension to them, just like you have to file an extension with the IRS for the federal return.
+If you cannot file by the April due date, most states require you to mail an extension to them, just like with the IRS for the federal return.

 NOTE: If you are a non-resident alien and you are using any tax software other than FNTR or CINTAX, you have to fill out the federal section in order to get the State Return created but DO NOT send the federal return that is being created.
 You need a Form 1040NR or 1040NR-EZ for federal purposes which is not supported by any of these software companies.
-Only send the state returns.
-Form 1040NR is created by using CINTAX or FNTR, which is the software we provide to you for free.
+Only send the state returns electronically.
+Form 1040NR is created by using CINTAX or FNTR, which is the software the College provides to you for free.